 Process Management is the focal point within the Criteria for your key work systems and work processes.
+This Category addresses how the work of your organisation is accomplished.
+It stresses the importance of your core competencies and how you protect and capitalise on them for success and organisational sustainability.
+It calls specific attention to the need to prepare for potential emergencies and to ensure continuity of operations.

-Built into the Category are the central requirements for identification and management of your core competencies to achieve efficient and effective work process management: effective design; a prevention orientation; linkage to customers, suppliers, partners, and collaborators and a focus on value creation for all key stakeholders; operational performance; cycle time; emergency readiness; and evaluation, continuous improvement, and organisational learning.
+Efficient and effective work systems require effective design; a prevention orientation; and linkage to customers, suppliers, partners, and collaborators, as well as a focus on value creation for all key stakeholders; operational performance; cycle time; emergency readiness; and evaluation, continuous improvement, innovation, and organisational learning.

 Agility, cost reduction, and cycle time reduction are increasingly important in all aspects of process management and organisational design.
 In the simplest terms, "agility" refers to your ability to adapt quickly, flexibly, and effectively to changing requirements.
 Depending on the nature of your organisation's strategy and markets, agility might mean rapid change from one product to another, rapid response to changing demands, or the ability to produce a wide range of customised services.
 Agility also increasingly involves decisions to outsource, agreements with key suppliers, and novel partnering arrangements.
-Flexibility might demand special strategies, such as implementing modular designs, sharing components, sharing manufacturing lines, and providing specialised training.
-Cost and cycle time reduction often involve Lean process management strategies.
+Flexibility might demand special strategies, such as implementing modular designs, sharing components, sharing manufacturing lines, or providing specialised training.
+Cost and cycle time reduction often involves Lean process management strategies.
+Defect reduction and improved product yield often involve Six Sigma projects.
 It is crucial to utilise key measures for tracking all aspects of your overall process management.

-6.1 Work Systems Designs: How do you design your work system?
+6.1 Work Systems: How do you design your work system?

-This Item examines your organisation's core competencies, work systems, and design of work processes, with the aim of creating value for your customers, preparing for potential emergencies, and achieving organisational success and sustainability.
+This Item examines your organisation's work systems, core competencies, and work process decisions, with the aim of creating value for your customers, preparing for potential emergencies, and achieving organisational success and sustainability.

-This Item calls for information on your key work processes.
-The information required includes a description of the key work processes and their specific requirements.
-Increasingly, these requirements might include the need for agility speed and flexibility-to adapt to change.
+- This Item asks how you design your overall work systems and how you organise all of the work needed to produce your products.
+It draws a critical linkage to your core competencies, which frequently are underappreciated as key sources of organisational sustainability, competitive advantage, and marketplace respect. - This Item calls for information on your key work processes, including a description of the key work processes and their specific requirements.
+Increasingly, these requirements might include the need for agility-speed and flexibility-to adapt to change.